 Course Registration

 Course enrollment occurs late in the term prior to the term for which students are enrolling; in April for the fall term and in November for the spring term.
-First-year and returning students register for the fall term one or two days before classes begin, not in April.
-First-year students may also participate in preference selection in early August for first-year seminars, Directed Studies sections, and other multi-section courses.
+First-year students, transfer students, and incoming Eli Whitney students register for the fall term several days before classes begin, not in April.
+First-year students may also participate in preference selection in early August for Directed Studies sections and other multi-section courses.

 • the maximum enrollment